 Church Commissioners for England

-- Advising the trustees of a private estate on the high profile sale of the 2,600 acre Langley Estate in County Durham for around £10m.
+- Acted for the trustees of a private estate on the sale of a prestigious grouse moor.

 Other key lawyers: